JasmineDavidson94/pumpkin-puzzler/README.md

  - [Eye Dropper](https://eyedropper.org/) extension for Chrome to pick and generate colours for the project
 - [Coolors](https://coolors.co/) to generate a colour palette/see how colours worked beside each other
 - [Webaim Contrast Checker](https://webaim.org/resources/contrastchecker/) to check the contrast for the colour choices
-- [Adobe Illustrator](https://www.adobe.com/ie/products/illustrator.html) to create the 'monster', trophy and 'obstacle' graphics
+- [Adobe Illustrator](https://www.adobe.com/ie/products/illustrator.html) to create the 'pumpkin', trophy and 'obstacle' graphics
 - [Font Awesome](https://fontawesome.com/) for the icons used throughout
 - Git for version control.
 - [GitHub](https://github.com/) to store the project code and host the live project